-Tom Yam Goong (Hot and Spicy prawn) is one of the best known Thai soups; however, this variant with prawns, mussels, squid and crabmeat has much more to offer, both in the way of substance, nutrition and taste in my opinion.
+Tom Yam Goong (hot and spicy prawn) is one of the best known Thai soups; however, the variant with prawns, mussels, squid and crabmeat has much more to offer, both in the way of substance, nutrition and taste in my opinion.
 This dish does take a little time in preparation, but it is worth it.
 The recipe calls for shelled prawns and it is also best to remove the head, though this is not standard Thai practice.
 The chilli paste is available commercially in all supermarkets.

 |Prawns, shelled||100 gms|

 |Mussels shelled||100 gms|